wgmyers/puzzle-script-games/README.md

 A puzzle I first wrote in 1984 on the ZX Spectrum, now reincarnated.

-This PuzzleScript version didn't work until Rory O'Kane dived in a fixed the code.
+This PuzzleScript version didn't work until Rory O'Kane dived in and fixed the code.
 His stuff is here: https://github.com/roryokane

 Play it at http://www.puzzlescript.net/play.html?p=6875591